Aditya-git-sinha/Megsoft-Website/readme.md

 # Readme.md

+## For client side

+- there is nothing much to do for frontend part, just launch the client side on localhost or with github page.
+- For github page, Make sure your files are in the root directory.Otherwise it will give 404 error.

-## Configuration : First Things First
+## Configuration : First Things First (For Server side)

 1. `npm init -y` initialize it first
 2. install the  required dependencies `npm install express nodemailer body-parser dotenv`